 Except as noted in footnotes, all definitions are from the University of Washington

 WG Members are encouraged to seek out additional resources.
 A commitment to DEI is a commitment to lifelong learning!

+[CDEI WG to discuss recommending CAEECC periodically update this document so it can continue to serve as a living resource for Members and Working Groups]

 Key Terms